Trivial or impossible -- dichotomous data difficulty masks model differences (on ImageNet and beyond): Discussion

 \section{Discussion}

 We investigated the influence of dataset difficulty on model decisions.
-We found that model decisions are not only determined by the inductive bias (such as their architecture)---they are also largely influenced by the dichotomous difficulty of images in common datasets (DDD): many ImageNet images are either ``trivial'' or ``impossible'', but only a third in-between.
+We found that model decisions are not only determined by the inductive bias (such as their architecture)---they are even more influenced by the dichotomous difficulty of images in common datasets (DDD): many ImageNet images are either ``trivial'' or ``impossible'', but only a third in-between.
 This has implications for model design.
 Viewed positively, results for one network may generalise towards different networks, which can be advantageous in some circumstances.
 This is in line with previous findings that some results transfer between different model classes, e.g.\ adversarial examples \citep{szegedy2013intriguing,papernot2016transferability}.
-However, if models are trained on datasets with DDD, design decisions like architectural improvements may not be able to show their full potential since the resulting models, due to DDD, have a high likelihood of ending up in a very similar regime as other (already existing) models---and might even inherit their vulnerabilities.
-In comparison to underspecification described by \citet{d2020underspecification} we observe for our setting overspecification; models behave very similarly because of DDD.
-When removing trivial and impossible images, the differences between models get pronounced as these are the ``interesting images''---which potentially can be used to accelerate training \citep{jiang2019accelerating,katharopoulos2018not}.
+However, if models are trained on datasets with DDD, design decisions like architectural improvements may not be able to show their full potential since the resulting models, due to DDD, have a high likelihood of ending up in a very similar decision-regime as other (already existing) models---and might even inherit their vulnerabilities.
+In comparison to underspecification described by \citet{d2020underspecification} we observe that models behave very similarly because of DDD.
+When removing trivial and impossible images, the differences between models are unmasked---which potentially can be used to accelerate training \citep{jiang2019accelerating,katharopoulos2018not}.
+Furthermore, our method also offers an easy to implement method to curate DDD-free datasets.
+One only needs to train different models on the same data, followed by removing impossible and trivial images.